DPM1997/TFGMecanography/TO DO LIST.md

 ## High Priority
-Define the numbers of Levels to add in the prototipe in the memory Change all the letters to 3d
+Define the numbers of Levels to add in the prototipe in the memory

+## Medium Priority

+## Low Priority
+Define the interactions with the letters
+Design a custom keyboard
+Delete all the unused code in the Project
+Delete all the unused objets in the Project
+Review the default textures of UI and try to change the border

+# DONE LIST

+## High Priority
+Change all the letters to 3d
 If needed, change how the letters spawn